/terms/bm25 · 4 min read · advanced

 Footnotes

-1. Robertson & Zaragoza, "The Probabilistic Relevance Framework: BM25 and Beyond."
+1. Robertson & Zaragoza.
+"The Probabilistic Relevance Framework: BM25 and Beyond."
 Foundations and Trends in Information Retrieval, 2009.
-The canonical retrospective on BM25's development and parameter tuning.
+The canonical retrospective on BM25's development, formula derivation, and parameter tuning.
+This is the standard citation for the modern formulation; for the primary source see Robertson & Walker 1994 below.

 Mentioned in· auto-generated from other terms' related lists